3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 Ghirardelli Square San Francisco - Free and Affordable Things To Do in SF - Travels With Elle

 Ghirardelli Square is a fun little square to walk around if you’re already in the area.
-From the Fisherman’s Wharf area, hop on over and spend the 20-30 minutes walking around.
+From the Fisherman’s Wharf area, hop on over and spend 20-30 minutes walking around.

-The main attraction here is The Ghirardelli Ice Cream and Chocolate Shop–if you’re in the mood for sweets, don’t miss the sundaes or the hot chocolate.
-The hot chocolate is definitely a winner.
+More and more restaurants are popping up on the scene here, but the main attraction for me here is The Ghirardelli Ice Cream and Chocolate Shop!
+If you’re in the mood for sweets, don’t miss their famous hot fudge sundaes or the hot chocolate.

 GET AN IRISH COFFEE AT ITS BIRTHPLACE